| |

 "opt-out" link in a spam.
 You will only alert the

-spammer that you have a valid email address. |
+spammer that you have a valid email address, and likely increase

 The true senders of spam are often difficult to ascertain.
 To start,